pymor/pymor/docs/source/tutorial-rb.rst

     trivial_errors = compute_proj_errors(trivial_basis, V, fom.h1_0_semi_product)

-Here we have used the fact that we can form multiple linear combinations at once by passing a multiple rows of linear coefficients to :meth:`~pymor.vectorarrays.interface.VectorArray.lincomb`.
+Here we have used the fact that we can form multiple linear combinations at once by passing multiple rows of linear coefficients to :meth:`~pymor.vectorarrays.interface.VectorArray.lincomb`.
 The :meth:`~pymor.vectorarrays.interface.VectorArray.norm` method returns a